 The actual speed can be 2-3 times lower, why this happens, explained in the article Actual connection speed in Wi-Fi technology.

 In the 2.4 GHz band, the speed may be significantly lower than in 5 GHz due to a load of these frequencies.
 In typical environments where there are many other networks and devices around, over time, between the router and the client, retransmits (re-sends) and transmission errors inevitably begin.
-The embedded in the Wi-Fi chipset Rate Control mechanism begins to reduce the signal modulation/coding schemes to preserve the connection.
+The embedded in the Wi-Fi chipset Rate Control mechanism reduces the signal modulation/coding schemes to preserve the connection.
 As a result, the channel speed and the actual connection speed decrease.
 Rebooting the devices may temporarily increase the speed because all accumulated errors are reset, and the chipsets are synchronized again at a higher rate.
 There are also cases where such errors occur due to poor compatibility at the driver or Wi-Fi chipset level.

 TIP: Tip: Whenever possible, use the 5 GHz band, and compensate for the lack of coverage by adding Keenetic devices with a dual-band access point to your main Keenetic router and creating a Mesh Wi-Fi System with seamless roaming.